Soldera21/vsnf_placement_optimization/related/PAPERS_NOTES.md

 - requirements: intended as requirements of the deployed application

 ### A. Shameli-Sendi, Y. Jarraya, M. Pourzandi and M. Cheriet, "Efficient Provisioning of Security Service Function Chaining Using Network Security Defense Patterns," in IEEE Transactions on Services Computing, vol. 12, no. 4, pp. 534-549, 1 July-Aug.
 2019, doi: 10.1109/TSC.2016.2616867.
-In the context of microservice placement the security aspect is an important factor used to evalute the location, but many times it is under-estimated.
-The security requirements are based on a set of standard patterns.
-These patterns are chained together to compose the entire netwrok with all the security constraints.
+In the context of microservice placement the security aspect is an important factor used to evaluate the location, but many times it is under-estimated.
+Security requirements of VSNFs are based on a set of standard patterns.
+These patterns are chained together to compose the entire application with all the security constraints.
 Every time a constraint is established it has to be satisfied with one or more patterns.

-The approach to find a new placement algortihm used in this paper is Security Defense Pattern Aware Placement (SDPAP).
+The approach to find a new placement algorithm used in this paper is Security Defense Pattern Aware Placement (SDPAP).
 We base the computation on two initial steps before finding the optimal placement: partitioning and segmentation.
 In partitioning we compute independent blocks with different paths to go from the same source to the same destination.
 The final solution resides in one block and is not affected by this process.
 In segmentation we divide each block in generally three segments (source, destination and core) to exclude an incorrect placement hypothesis based on constraints.
 This is made to avoid unuseful attemps to place security functions.

 The final algorithm has been implemented in OpenStack and the performance is improved significantly making it almost real-time for a maximum network size of 69,696 nodes.
-After this limit, the computation becomes difficult also for SDPAP.
+After this limit, the computation becomes hard also for SDPAP.

 ##### Main Questions:
 Can the security requirements aspect be considered when placing microservices?